mod-cpp/pacman/exercises/15/build_files/exercise.md

-# Compilation, Linking and Assets
+# Exercise: Add files to the build

 In this exercise we will add a couple of files to the project.